mlombas/py_quiz/README.md

 So, a full example would be:
 ```
-%Note that the sections need not to be in any specific order
+#Note that the sections need not to be in any specific order
 statment:
    Write a line of code that calculates the average of a and b
 variables:
-   a = between(-1e6, 1e6)
+   a = random.uniform(-1e6, 1e6) #A random number
-   b = between(-1e6, 1e6)
+   b = random.uniform(-1e6, 1e6) #A random number
+initialization:
+   import random
 check:
    abs(a - result) == abs(b - result)
 ```